-According to the reasoning above, we intended to study the reversibility of the adaptive responses seen after two week head-up tiling and also the effect of an extended tilt period.
-Consequently, the purpose of the present investigation was to
+According to the reasoning above, we intended to study the reversibility of the adaptive responses seen after two weeks of head-up tiling and also the effect of an extended tilt period.
+Consequently, the purpose of the present investigation was

-- (1) compare pressure-diameter relationship of SV in rats after exposure to (a) head-up tilt for 2 weeks followed by horizontal position for an additional 2 weeks, and (b) 4-week tilt with that of (c) parallel control. - (2) examine if this extended tilt enhances the myogenic tone further - (3) analyze myogenic and adrenergic responsiveness of the vein in these groups - (4) study changes in (a) total wall and tunica media thickness, (b) endothelial cell density and (c) smooth muscle cell density - (5) test if evidence of cell proliferation is present in the vessel wall - (6) monitor overall condition and behavior of the animals by daily measurement of body weight, food and water consumption.
+- 1) to compare pressure-diameter relationship of SV in rats after exposure to (a) head-up tilt for 2 weeks followed by horizontal position for additional 2 weeks, and (b) 4-week tilt with that of (c) parallel control, - 2) to examine if this extended tilt enhances the myogenic tone further, - 3) to analyze myogenic and adrenergic responsiveness of the vein in these groups, - to study changes in (a) total wall and tunica media thickness, (b) endothelial cell density and (c) smooth muscle cell density, - 5) to test if cell proliferation is present in the vessel wall, - 6) to monitor overall conditions and behavior of the animals by daily measurement of body weight, food and water consumption.